UtsavSaksena/Python/Pythonassignment.md

 <H3> Data Analysis </H3>

 <P>
-In this section, we show main graphs and descriptive statis
+In this section, we show some graphs and descriptive statistics.
+The data has observations from 64 countries.
 </P>
 ```python
 import pandas as pd